 For all scuba classes (with the exception of Try Dive), we ask that campers provide their own mask, snorkel, fins, and booties.
+Personal dive computers are encouraged, but not required for already certified divers.
 These items must be designed for scuba diving.
 If campers arrive without gear or with gear not suited for scuba diving, we will outfit them with gear from our dive store and charge the cost to their camper account.
 One option for purchasing suitable gear is through our online dive store, dive-store.myshopify.com.
 Orders will be picked up by campers at camp where staff will ensure proper fit and assist with labeling.
 We are not able to ship gear orders.